Every year, millions of children and teenagers undergo orthodontic treatment.

 Phase II Treatment

 Phase II treatment begins after all adult teeth have erupted.
-This type of treatment typically involves the conventional metal and wire braces that people are accustomed to seeing.
 This phase of treatment aligns teeth by applying consistent but gentle force to teeth.
 As spacing issues resolve, teeth will appear noticeably straighter in a matter of months.
 After treatment is complete, patients will wear retainers to prevent teeth from moving back to their previous positions.

 Teen Orthodontics and Sports

 Almost every teenager wants a straight, beautiful smile.
 A straight smile is an important social asset associated with youth, vigor, and health.
 Teens receiving treatment have different options for clear aligner treatment, such as Invisalign.

 One of our services that is incredibly beneficial to many teenagers is prescription mouthguards.
 A custom mouthguard is a wonderful way to protect your child from facial trauma caused by contact sports and other high-risk physical activities.
 Since a mouthguard from our practice is custom made, teens’ oral appliances will fit perfectly over teeth so that it can provide optimal protection from hard and soft tissue injuries.

 For more information on treatment for children and teenagers, call or text NRH Orthodontics today!

 Children and Teens FAQs